MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-symbolsearchinfo-symbolsearchinfo(ulong).md

 ms.custom: RS5
 ---

-# SymbolSearchInfo(ULONG) function
+# SymbolSearchInfo (derivedSize ULONG) function

 ## -description

 The search record passed to EnumerateChildrenEx in order to restrict symbol searches.
-This function takes a ULONG.
+This function takes a ULONG that is the derived size.

 A given kind of symbol (as indicated by the SymbolKind enumeration) searched may have its own derived type.